GH-GO/GettingCleaningData/README.md

 # GettingCleaningData
 Peer-graded Assignment: Getting and Cleaning Data Course Project

-This repository contains the r code (“run_analysis.R”) the book code (“BookCode.pdf ”)and the final data (“FinalDf.txt”) for Getting and Cleaning Data course project.
+This repository contains the r code (“run_analysis.R”) the book code (“BookCode.pdf”) and the final data (“FinalDf.txt”) for Getting and Cleaning Data course project.

 Dataset Human Activity Recognition Using Smartphones